-From a fallen angel to a bearded, red-hued man with horns, images of Satan have seen the Prince of Darkness' appearance reinvented many times.
-The satanic figure of today is the result of centuries of art, literature and theatre, all sculpting a personification of evil.
+From a fallen angel to a bearded, red-hued man with horns, the Prince of Darkness' has been depicted in many different forms over the years.
+The satanic figure as understood today is the result of centuries of art, literature and theater.

 Here are eight ways that people have pictured Satan through history.